marcusgia2505/classsExGameInstructions/docs/Run.rst

 .. image:: _static/QRlogin.PNG
     :alt:  300px

 Lecturers can either copy the QR-Code and print it on flyers, for example, or display it on the screen.
-Be aware that in big lecture halls the QR code cannot be scanned directly from the projection screen.

 .. |pic_qr| image:: _static/pic/qr.png
+    :width: 15px

+.. note:: Be aware that in big lecture halls the QR code cannot be scanned directly from the projection screen.

 Automatic link for login
 ------------------------

 When you click on |pic_qr|, you also get some information on how to login participants direcly with a link.
 They just have to copy the link in their browser and are logged in into your course (without the need of selecting the course and entering a password).
-The link looks like https://classex.uni-passau.de/bin/?automatic=L3ZY2rNO2gz14YkeGUxxF-g
+The link looks like this: https://classex.uni-passau.de/bin/?automatic=L3ZY2rNO2gz14YkeGUxxF-g (this link is just for demonstration and cannot be used.)

 Personalized link for login
 ----------------------------

 You can augment the automatic link by a personalised ticket.
 This ticket will be stored as external ID in classEx and allows you to identify participants.
 This way you can ensure that participants only take part on one device and also track the actions of specific participants.
 You simply need to add &tic= to the URL.
 The ticket is saved to the participant data and can be retrieved by the variable $tic; in the game.
 It is also saved to the excel file.
-If the ticket is  e.g. 12345 the link looks like this: https://classex.uni-passau.de/bin/?automatic=L3ZY2rNO2gz14YkeGUTsdsdsFs&tic=12345
+If the ticket is  e.g. 12345 the link looks like this: https://classex.uni-passau.de/bin/?automatic=L3ZY2rNO2gz14YkeGUTsdsdsFs&tic=12345 (this link is just for demonstration and cannot be used.)

 Add test participant